StarNet: Joint Action-Space Prediction with Star Graphs and Implicit Global Frame Self-Attention

 In combining multiple local contexts into an implicit global context, the embeddings corresponding to a single vehicle in different local frames should attend only to themselves.
 We achieve this by limiting the self-attention with a $K^2\times K^2$ attention mask matrix.
 It ensures that only the features~$\{z^k_j\}^K_{k=1}$ for the agent $j$ in different frames are considered, in each row of the stacked input matrix.
 This is exemplified in Fig.~\ref{fig:joint-starnet_mask}.

-The joint-StarNet architecture with masking allows to explicitly combine multiple local interaction models and integrate them into an implicit global interaction model.
+The joint-StarNet architecture with masking allows to explicitly combine multiple local interaction models and integrate them into an implicit global interaction model while accounting for non-symmetric attention.
 Each local, single-agent model uses direct map representations that condition the local social interaction.
-Furthermore, predictions are generated with an action-space learned model that fully captures kinematic characteristics of motion.